 - Vercel Inc. (hosting and analytics) — Vercel Privacy Policy

-- Supabase Inc. (database and authentication, for future account features) — Supabase Privacy Policy
+- Supabase Inc. (database and authentication for the experimental workspace) — Supabase Privacy Policy

 - Legal compliance.
 We may disclose information if required by law, court order, or other legal process, or if we reasonably believe disclosure is necessary to protect our rights, your safety, or the safety of others.